W. Averell Harriman: Business affairs

 Using money from his father, he established the W.A.
 Harriman & Co banking business in 1922.
 His brother Roland joined the business in 1927 and the name was changed to Harriman Brothers & Company.
 In 1931 it merged with Brown Bros. & Co. to create the highly successful Wall Street firm Brown Brothers Harriman & Co.
 Notable employees included George Herbert Walker and his son-in-law Prescott Bush.

 Harriman's main properties included Brown Brothers & Harriman & Co, the Union Pacific Railroad, the Merchant Shipbuilding Corporation, and venture capital investments that included the Polaroid Corporation.
 Harriman's associated properties included the Southern Pacific Railroad (including the Central Pacific Railroad), the Illinois Central Railroad, Wells Fargo & Co., the Pacific Mail Steamship Co., American Ship & Commerce, Hamburg-Amerikanische Packetfahrt-Aktiengesellschaft (HAPAG), the American Hawaiian Steamship Co., United American Lines, the Guaranty Trust Company, and the Union Banking Corporation.

 He served as Chairman of The Business Council, then known as the Business Advisory Council for the United States Department of Commerce, in 1937 and 1939.

 Politics

 Harriman's older sister, Mary Rumsey, encouraged Averell to leave his finance job and work with her and their friends, the Roosevelts, to advance the goals of the New Deal.
-Averell joined the NRA National Recovery Administration, an effort to cartelise the American economy via a Corporate State model (ruled unconstitutional by the Supreme Court in 1935), marking the beginning of his political career.
+Averell joined the NRA National Recovery Administration, a federal effort to revitalize the American economy via price controls, marking the beginning of his political career.